Greece–United Kingdom relations: Elgin Marbles

 A source of tension between the UK and Greece is the dispute over the ownership of the Elgin Marbles, a collection of Classical Greek marble sculptures, inscriptions and architectural pieces that originally were part of the temple of Parthenon and other buildings on the Acropolis of Athens.
 Thomas Bruce, the 7th Earl of Elgin was allegedly given written permission by the Ottoman Sultan to remove the marbles between 1801 and 1812 and transported them by sea to Great Britain.
 In Britain, the acquisition of the collection was supported by many, while others likened Elgin's actions to vandalism.

 The marbles are currently held in the collection of the British Museum.
 After gaining independence from the Ottoman Empire, Greece began major projects for the restoration of the country's monuments, and has expressed its disapproval of Elgin's actions to remove the marbles from the Acropolis and the Parthenon, which is regarded as one of the world's greatest cultural monuments, disputes the subsequent purchase of the marbles by the British Government and urges the return of the marbles to Greece.

 The dispute arose especially during the 1980s by the governments of Andreas Papandreou and minister of culture Melina Mercouri.
+Then, «Tony Blair was enthusiastic about a proposal to return the Parthenon Sculptures, or Elgin Marbles, to Greece in an attempt to boost support for London's bid to host the Olympic Games in 2012.
+But advisers warned the attempt to reach an agreement with Athens over sharing the relics could face heavy resistance from the British Museum».

 In 2014 UNESCO agreed to mediate between Greece and the United Kingdom in resolving the dispute of the Elgin Marbles.

+On November 28, 2023, British PM Rishi Sunak canceled a scheduled meeting with Greek PM Kyriakos Mitsotakis due to a perceived violation of an agreement not to publicly discuss the Elgin Marbles.